Chris-Tollan/GuessTheMovie/README.md

 -   Fellow members of the Slack community for their continuous help, feedback and guidance.

--   Helen Murugan for granting me permission to view her leaderboard code in order to create mine for this project.
+-   My fellow Code Institute Student Helen Murugan for granting me permission to view her Scrambled Tech code which provided inspiration for parts of for this project.